angular/angular/aio/content/guide/upgrade.md

 ## PhoneCat Upgrade Tutorial

 In this section, you'll learn to prepare and upgrade an application with `ngUpgrade`.
-The example app is [Angular PhoneCat](https://github.com/angular/angular-phonecat) from [the original AngularJS tutorial](https://docs.angularjs.org/tutorial), which is where many of us began our Angular adventures.
+The example application is [Angular PhoneCat](https://github.com/angular/angular-phonecat) from [the original AngularJS tutorial](https://docs.angularjs.org/tutorial), which is where many of us began our Angular adventures.
 Now you'll see how to bring that application to the brave new world of Angular.